meta-llama/llama-stack/docs/source/getting_started/index.md

 # Quick Start

-In this guide, we'll walk through how you can use the Llama Stack (server and client SDK) to test a simple RAG agent.
+In this guide, we'll walk through how you can use the Llama Stack (server and client SDK) to build a simple [RAG (Retrieval Augmented Generation)](../building_applications/rag.md) agent.

 A Llama Stack agent is a simple integrated system that can perform tasks by combining a Llama model for reasoning with tools (e.g., RAG, web search, code execution, etc.) for taking actions.

 In Llama Stack, we provide a server exposing multiple APIs.
 These APIs are backed by implementations from different providers.
 For this guide, we will use [Ollama](https://ollama.com/) as the inference provider.
+Ollama is an LLM runtime that allows you to run Llama models locally.

 ### 1. Start Ollama